AlexanderEl/NHTSA-Scaper-API/readme.md

 ## How to use this program
 Flask is necessary to run the frontend, but if that is not used (by running python3 processing.py) then no external modules are required.
-All the data gathering, cleaning and processing is done in a single place to avoid needing a frontend endpoint.
+All the data gathering, cleaning and processing is done in a single place to avoid needing a frontend endpoint. processing.py is found inside of the api directory, as when when run with the flask frontend it is all part of the api package.

 ## Get Manufacturers
 By accessing localhost:5000/manufacturers, the first page of NHTSA manufacturerrs will be retrieved, cleaned and processed into ease to access data.